If you are considering giving injectable testosterone a try, you need to know as much as possible before plunging in and taking that first step.

 For men who are using injectable testosterone, slow-acting esters tend to be preferred, as fewer injections are needed over time to keep the blood levels of testosterone reasonably constant.

-Testosterone enanthate (7 carbons) and testosterone cypionate (8 carbons) both take about 8-10 days to be fully released in the system and so they are typically injected once every 7-14 days.
+Testosterone enanthate (7 carbons) and testosterone cypionate (8 carbons) both take about 8-10 days to be fully released into the system and so they are typically injected once every 7-14 days.

 Testosterone propionate (3 carbons) takes about 3-4 days to be fully released in the system and must be injected in smaller doses at least weekly if not twice weekly.